 CCF’s renowned Livestock Guarding Dog Program has been highly effective at reducing predation rates and thereby reducing the inclination by farmers to trap or shoot cheetahs.
 CCF breeds Anatolian shepherd and Kangal dogs, breeds that for millennia have guarded small livestock against wolves and bears in Turkey.
 The dogs are placed with Namibian farmers as puppies.
 They bond with the herd and use their imposing presence and loud bark to scare away potential predators.

-CCF has been placing dogs since 1994 and our research shows the dogs are highly effective, reducing livestock loss from all predators by over 80 and up to 100 percent.
-Farmers adopt CCF dogs and participate in education on how to train the dog.
-CCF does on site follow up visits to ensure the dogs have proper training and medical care, and are settling into their guardian role.
-Farmers have enthusiastically embraced the program, and there is now a two year waiting list for puppies.
-CCF had placed nearly 500 dogs by the end of 2013.
-CCF research shows that the people’s attitudes towards predators are changing as a result of this and other CCF programs.
+In 1994, CCF began its LGD program by breeding and placing dogs on livestock farms.
+Research shows the dogs are highly effective.
+Livestock loss reduction rates are reported from 80 to 100 percent.
+Farmers adopt CCF’s LGDs and participate in ongoing education to support the dog’s development.
+CCF does on-site visits to ensure the dogs are settling into their guardian role and to follow-up on medical care.
+Farmers have enthusiastically embraced the program, and there is a waiting list for puppies.
+Research shows that the people’s attitudes towards predators are changing as a result of the success of CCF’s LGD program.